litmuschaos/github-chaos-actions/experiments/node-memory-hog/README.md

 # Node Memory Hog Experiment

 This experiment causes Memory exhaustion on the Kubernetes node.
 The experiment aims to verify the resiliency of applications whose replicas may be evicted on account on nodes turning unschedulable due to lack of Memory resources.
-Visit <a href="https://docs.litmuschaos.io/docs/node-memory-hog/">node memory hog docs</a> for more info.
-To know more and get started with `chaos-actions` visit <a href="https://github.com/mayadata-io/github-chaos-actions/blob/master/README.md">github-chaos-actions</a>.
+Check <a href="https://docs.litmuschaos.io/docs/node-memory-hog/">node memory hog docs</a> for more info.
+To know more and get started with chaos-actions visit <a href="https://github.com/mayadata-io/github-chaos-actions/blob/master/README.md">github-chaos-actions</a>.

+#### Sample workflow

 A Sample workflow to run node-memory-hog experiment:

 `.github/workflows/push.yml`